michael105/rinit/README.md

 Documentation needs to be written, the init scripts are subject to changes.

 I'm using this init however myself for more than one year.

+I guess, I'm finish this when I'm happy with the minimal linux system I'm working at.

+However, someone told me "release early, release often", so.

 #### A minimal init.